-Shipping & Transport - Cruise Vessel Density Summer 2007
+Shipping & Transport - Passenger and Cruise Vessel Traffic 2010 description

-description

-This atlas page illustrates the relative density of cruise ship traffic in the summer months (May to September) of 2007.
+This atlas page illustrates hours that passenger and cruise vessels spent in transit in 2010.
 It is based on ship monitoring data from the Canadian Coast Guard's Marine Communications and Traffic Services (MCTS).
 Cruise ships, together with passenger ferries, are estimated to account for 56% of the annual vessel movements in Canada's Pacific waters (BC Ministry of Environment et al. 2006).

-All ships operating in Canadian waters must obtain Vessel Traffic Services (VTS) clearance before beginning a voyage from a Canadian location or before entering Canadian waters.
+All ships operating in Canadian waters must obtain Vessel Traffic Services (VTOSS) clearance before beginning a voyage from a Canadian location or before entering Canadian waters.
 The Coast Guard monitors ship traffic using radio communication, radar detection and an Automatic Identification System.
 The Coast Guard documents ship position, direction and speed approximately every 4 minutes with ship-identification (Lloyd's Register name and number), flag-state (country of registry), type of ship and size.
-All ships over 20 metres in length, and ships engaged in towing or pushing any vessel or object more than 20 metres in length (other than fishing gear) that had a combined length of more than 45 metres are required to report their position to the VTS.
-Vessels towing or pushing inside a log booming ground, pleasure yachts less than 30 metres, or fishing vessels less than 24 metres and 150 tons gross are not required to report their position to the VTS.
+All ships over 20 metres in length, and ships engaged in towing or pushing any vessel or object more than 20 metres in length (other than fishing gear) that had a combined length of more than 45 metres are required to report their position to the VTOSS.
+Vessels towing or pushing inside a log booming ground, pleasure yachts less than 30 metres, or fishing vessels less than 24 metres and 150 tons gross are not required to report their position to the VTOSS.